wds4/DCoSL/dips/conceptGraph/README.md

 - 907 new wordType: concept
 - 908 new wordType: graph (formerly called: schema)
 - 909 new wordType: concept graph
+- 910 new wordType: property

 drafts not yet made

-- 910 new wordType: property
-- 911 new wordType: concept
-- 912 new wordType: conceptGraph

 - 9** where to find latest conceptGraph